Updated Sept 21st, 2023

 The cooking time depends on the thickness of the spears.

-Very thin ones can be ready in as few as 3 minutes, whereas thicker ones can take around 8 minutes before they become tender.
+Very thin ones take as few as 3 minutes, whereas it can take up to 8 minutes for thicker ones to become tender.

 You may also boil asparagus spears in a little water until crisp-tender, but be careful not to overcook them.